coursephd/PostgreSQL/README.md

 | **Based on data from SQL database till Oct 2017**||
 | 01SQL_Dis_Med_Ser|Detailed RMSD and Metabolic disease analysis<br>- RMSD_Met_patients (Frequency table)<br>- Visit_Duration (Boxplot)<br>- Patient_Visit_View (Patient Profile 1 row per patient)<br>- 1stDay_Met_Disease (Summary statistics of metabolic disease reporting)<br>- DisType_Diseases (Disease frequency by gender and type)<br>- MedType_DisType (Medicine by gender and type)<br>- Medicine_DisCode (Medicine by disease, gender and type)<br>- DiseaseByStudyDay (Frequency of diseases by each day and gender)<br>- DiseaseByStudyDaySeason - Grishma Ritu (Frequency of diseases by each day, gender and **Rutus**)<br>- MedByStudyDay (Medicine prescribed by each study day)<br>- SeasonDisease (Frequency of diseases by gender and **Rutu**)<br>- SeasonMedicine (Frequency of medicines by gender and **Rutu**)<br>- PatProf_season - Aamavaata (Patient Profile 1 row per patient by **Rutus**)<br>- ~~Sheet 13~~ (**Do not use*)|

+# Madhumeha
-Madhumeha specific analysis: This is an attempt to understand patients with primary diagnosis of madhumeha "M2.0", there are approximately 1400 patients in this subset.
+## Madhumeha specific analysis: This is an attempt to understand patients with primary diagnosis of madhumeha "M2.0", there are approximately 1400 patients in this subset.

 | Program name | Description |
 | --- | --- |
 | 01_Primary_madhumeha.R |- This program creates a dataset for Madhumeha patients M2.0 listed as Primary diagnosis.
 This dataset is used in Tableau display.<br>- The diseases and corresponding treatments are displayed on calendar days as well as Study day view in Tableau|
 | 02_Primary_madhumeha_comb_medicine |- This program creates a cumulative view of diseases and corresponding treatments prescribed.
 There are 1026 combinations of diseases observed in the data|

-Madhumeha specific analysis:
+## Madhumeha specific analysis in Tableau:

 | Viz name | Description |
 | --- | --- |